GARDEN WALKS & CYCLING AT THE K CLUB

 The Garden Walks continue across Inis Mór Island, on to the arboretum and the hidden pond.

-Among the arboreal pleasures is a Weeping Beech tree, planted along the 16th green of the Ryder Cup Course to mark the accession to the throne in 1901 of King Edward VII of England.
+Among the arboreal pleasures is a Weeping Beech tree, planted along the 16th green of the Palmer North to mark the accession to the throne in 1901 of King Edward VII of England.
 Other distinguished trees in the area of the arboretum include a Giant Redwood, the largest growing tree in the world.

 The cultivation of a wide range of plants from many regions of the world has been continued by successive owners, the most recent being the planting of a Weeping Beech at the front of the Hotel by Dr. Smurfit in April 1992 to commemorate the opening of The K Club.